thegetty/quire-docs/content/docs-v1/install-uninstall.md

     The Quire installation process may take a few minutes, during which time there will be messaging output in your Terminal.
 The only messages of any concern are those labeled as ERROR or ERR.

-5. Confirm installation by entering the following command in your Terminal.
+5. Confirm installation by entering the following command in your Terminal:

     ```text
      quire --help